Instructions for Authors

 Journals that are not indexed by Medline/PubMed should be given in full name.
 Example:

 Barlas IO, Cetin M, Erdal ME, Semiz UB, Basoglu C, Moon ME, et al. Lack of association between DRD3 gene polymorphism and response to clozapine in Turkish Patients Schizoprenia.
 Am J Med Genet B 2009;150(1):56-60.

 For the articles in Turkish not included in NLM Catalog and not abbreviated according to NLM rules:

-Altindag O, Altindag A, Virit O, Savas HA, Yılmaz M, Bozgeyik O. et al. Bone mineral density in schizophrenia patients on antipsychotics.Klinik Psikofarmakoloji Bulteni-Bulletin of Clinical Psychopharmacology 2009;19(4):402-6.
-(Turkish)
+Altindag O, Altindag A, Virit O, Savas HA, Yılmaz M, Bozgeyik O. et al. Bone mineral density in schizophrenia patients on antipsychotics.Klinik Psikofarmakoloji Bulteni-Psychiatry and Clinical Psychopharmacology 2009;19(4):402-6.
+[Turkish]

 For the articles included NLM Catalog and abbreviated according to NLM rules:

 Wasylenski DA.
 The cost of schizophrenia.
 Can J Psychiatry 1994;39(Suppl.2):S65-S9.